mchamochin1/Pricing-Predictions-on-Energy/README.md

 * **Industrial production index**: it shows the output and activity of the industry sector.
 It measures changes in the volume of output on a monthly basis. **Industrial production comes from [Eurostat](https://ec.europa.eu/eurostat/databrowser/view/STS_INPR_M__custom_4288019/default/table?lang=en)**.
 * **GDP and main components(output, expenditure and income)**: it provides an overall picture of the economic situation and are widely used for economic analysis and forecasting, policy design and policy making. **GDP and main components comes from [Eurostat](https://ec.europa.eu/eurostat/databrowser/view/NAMQ_10_GDP__custom_4287774/default/table)**.

-The Biden Administration made a decision to stop importing oil from Russia, and that caused serious disruptions in the refining sector.
-Much of what we imported from Russia was either finished products or partially processed oil.

-The loss of Russian imports caused a disruption in gasoline supplies, and later diesel production during a period of high diesel demand.
-This all led to the highest weekly average diesel and gasoline prices ever in the U.S. These soaring energy prices were also a primary factor in inflation that rose to its highest level in 40 years.

 # Data Preparation

 # Modelling